improbable-research/keanu-starter/README.md

 /_/ |_\___/\__,_/_/ /_/\__,_/
 ```

+## Setting up

+1. Install Intellij
+1. Open a terminal window and `cd` to where you want the project to be located.
+1. Run `git clone https://github.com/improbable-research/keanu-starter.git` to obtain the project.
+1. Run `git checkout hack-cambridge` to checkout the branch.

+ You should now be set up!
+To run an example model:

+1. Open the `keanu-starter` folder in Intellij.
+1. Open `keanu-starter/src/main/java/com/example/starter/Model.java`.
+1. Right click the `main` function, and select run.

 Keanu is a general purpose probabilistic programming library built in Java and developed by Improbable's research team.
 It enables you to build Bayesian networks through which you can make
 probablistic predictions about large, complex and multifaceted problems.